A Modern Look From an Old Idea

-Skillion roofs are also known as mono-pitched roofs, pent roofs or a lean-to roof.
+Skillion roofs are also known as mono-pitched roofs, a shed roof, or a lean-to roof.
 They generate the name because they have a single slope mostly seen in sheds.
-The mono-pitched shelter does not have a ridge in their roof line, resulting in a structure with different wall heights.
-Architects categorize skillion roof as twisted flat roofs.
+The mono-pitched shelter does not have a ridge in its roofline, resulting in a structure with different wall heights.
+Architects categorise skillion roof as twisted flat roofs.
 The result of mono-pitched roofs is clerestory windows, where arrays of windows rise on the edge of the mono-pitched region.
 One can notice skillion roofs because their pitch is higher than conventional roofs.

 Types of Skillion Roofs

 There are two types of skillion roof designs.
 There is the circular style and the butterfly roof style.
 The circular form, also known as the oval-shaped design, has a curved plan that uses a soft curve for the ridge instead of the typical sharp edge ridge.
 The circular style is fashionable because of the aesthetic value and its ability to increase the roof’s resistance to wind.
 The butterfly design combines to skillion roofs which slope towards one point.
 They are valuable to residents who harvest rainwater because of their effectiveness in trapping the water.

 Construction of Skillion Roofs

 Flat roofs require the use of an impermeable or waterproof membrane to prevent the seepage of water.
 The slanting nature of skillion roofs allows them to drain water efficiently, eliminating the use of a layer.
 Their construction requires good quality metal roofs to enhance durability and aesthetic property.